 - Sharpie or black felt tip pen

-- Stickers, watercolors, scrapbook paper, colored pencils for drawings – see Step — for more detail
+- Stickers, watercolors, scrapbook paper, colored pencils, or photos for illustrations

-I printed mine from my home computer.
-To do this, you will need to print the large image in smaller sections.
-Make sure your image is set to 100% scale and is the correct measurements and then starting with the top left corner, print the image in small sections.
+To print the template at home, you will need to print it in smaller sections.
+Since I did this using Photoshop, I went ahead and added text to my storybook prior to printing it.
+Make sure your image is set to 100% scale and is the correct measurements, 24″ x 36″.
+Starting with the top left corner, print the image is sections.
 Each time you go to print, move the view over so you are printing a new section of the image.
-I overlap my sections so I make sure I won’t be missing anything.
-You will be taping these smaller sections together to recreate your image.
+I overlap my sections to make sure I don’t miss anything.
 When I printed mine, I printed 15 pages.
-I was able to do this in Photoshop but am not sure if you can print this way in other programs.
-If you are using the blank pages, you may have better luck printing it off at a store.

-If you have printed the pages out on your home computer, your next step is to tape the pages together to create your storybook template.
+After printing the template, the next step is to tape the pages together to create your storybook template.
 You will be using this to trace from.
-Trim the blank white page borders so you can overlap your pages.
+Trim the page borders so you can overlap your pages.

-STEP 5: Add more “pages” to the sides of your storybook pages to give the illusion of a book.
+If you made the storybook by tracing the template, you will want to add more “pages” to the sides of your storybook to give the illusion of a book.
 I cut strips of paper that measured 1/2″, 3/4″ and 1″ for each side of the book.
 I taped them underneath the pages and trimmed them down so each one I added was shorter than the one before it.

-With a pencil and ruler, draw straight lines.
+With a pencil and ruler, draw straight lines to look like pages.

-STEP 6: Finally attach your pages to colored paper.
-I followed the template image to help me place my storybook pages on the colored paper.
+Finally attach your pages to storybook pages to colored paper.
+I used the template to help me cut out colored paper from a large sheet of Canson paper.